 J. H. Russell and his colleagues first recognized the enormous potential of PEM electrolysis for the energy industry in 1973.

 PEM takes its name from the proton exchange membrane.
 PEM’s special property is that it is permeable to protons but not to gases such as hydrogen or oxygen.
 As a result, in an electrolytic process the membrane takes on, among other things, the function of a separator that prevents the product gases from mixing.

 On the front and back of the membrane are electrodes that are connected to the positive and negative poles of the voltage source.
 This is where water molecules are split.
-In contrast to traditional alkaline electrolysis, PEM technology is ideally suited to harvesting energy generated from wind and solar power – which are irregularly generated – because it can be quickly switched on and off without any need for preheating.
+In contrast to traditional alkaline electrolysis, the highly dynamic PEM technology is ideally suited to harvest volatile energy generated from wind and solar power.
 PEM electrolysis also has the following characteristics:

 Decarbonize your industry with a system that

 - offers the highest level of efficiency and extraordinary dynamics at a competitive price and with low maintenance requirements,